ikebrown/simple-django-deployment/README.rst

 - Memcached
 - Haystack - pyelasticsearch - haystack-celery
 - Django CMS - with a search apphook
-- Django-shop - with django categories and # todo searchable products
+- Django-shop - rudimentary shop so far, with django-categories and # todo searchable products

 How to deploy simple-django-deployment.